 Kim Carter, Producer, SAC Supervisory Board Member, Abolish (President, WSP; Director, TAF) has extensive experience in business management.
 He is a producer on the recently released documentary film When Elephants Fight.
 He has owned and operated a vertically integrated company in the UK; was Founder/Director of publishing companies Carter & Carter Ltd. and Salt Kettle Publishing Ltd.; was Chairman/Director, Macquarie Capital Alliance International Limited and Director, Macquarie MCG International Limited, which were both taken private with an acquisition value of more than US$6 billion.
 Kim is an Independent Director of Macquarie Special Situations Fund Limited (MSSits) and three other related Macquarie entities.
 In addition to several other directorships, he is Director/Founder of KATKiDS, and Co-Founder of TEDxBermuda.
 In 2007 Kim helped in the rescue and subsequent rehabilitation of I36 trafficked children in Nepal.
 The children were in appalling physical and mental condition while in the hands of traffickers, but after the rescue and many years of care, they are in good health, many going on to higher education and all have finally been reunited with their families.

-Neil Glass, Producer, SAC Supervisory Board Member, Abolish (Director, Finance, WSP; Director, TAF), is a chartered accountant and owner of Bermuda-based WW Management Limited, providing management oversight to, and serving as a director of, hedge funds, and has experience as a film accountant.
+Neil Glass, Producer, SAC Supervisory Board Member, Abolish (Director, Finance, WSP; Director, TAF), is a chartered accountant and owner of Bermuda-based WW Management Limited, providing management oversight to, and serving as a director of, hedge funds.
 Neil was a Co-Founder of the Bermuda International Film Festival and its Treasurer from 1996–2008.
 He was also the Leader of the Bermuda Business Development Agency's Asset Management Focus Group (2013-2016), which works closely with senior members of industry, government and the regulator with the goal of revitalizing the asset management industry in Bermuda.

 Zabi Yaqeen, Producer, SAC Supervisory Board Member, Abolish (Director, Counsel, WSP; Director, TAF), is a producer and entertainment lawyer in Toronto, Canada.
 In addition to acting for and against chartered banks, multinationals and individual complainants and defendants in court, Zabi has helped filmmakers, media and internet companies, and technology start-ups with various aspects of their projects, with a focus on emerging media technology and adapting media distribution to the new ways in which audiences consume content.
 Zabi practised commercial litigation and entertainment law at Julian Heller and Associates for 8 years, before starting his own practice and focusing on Abolish and TAF.
 He has obtained degrees in both common law and civil law, and practices in English and French.